JYU-IBA/jabs/README.md

 Please see additional notes regarding copyrights of included open source code at the end of this document.

 ## Binary packages
 Some ready-to-use [binary packages](http://users.jyu.fi/~jaakjuli/jabs/binaries/) for Windows and macOS may be available.
-The Windows distribution includes two executables: jabs.exe (command line) and qjabs.exe (graphical interface).
+The Windows distribution includes two executables: `jabs.exe` (command line) and `qjabs.exe` (graphical interface).
+The macOS binary is a regular application bundle.
+All necessary data files (stopping etc.) are included in these distributions.

 See instructions below on how to compile JaBS from sources.
 Supported platforms are Windows, macOS and Linux.